EnsoVanPoucke/MovieTheatreBookingSystem/README.md

 ## Features
 The application currently accommodates four distinct screening rooms, each with its own layout and seating configuration.
-The seating logic is dynamic, enabling the system to handle reservations and availability per room layout.
+The seating logic is dynamic, allowing the system to manage reservations and seat availability based on each room's layout.
+The layout system is driven by predefined blueprints stored in config/gridblueprints.php, making room configuration flexible and easily extendable for future expansion.

 Thank you for taking an interest!